VR Leveraged in Digital Customer Communities Enhance Customer Engagement

-Our forward-thinking clients are leveraging private digital communities to foster engagement with their customers.
+Our forward-thinking clients are leveraging private digital customer communities to foster engagement with their customers.
 These collaboration communities are built on software such as Telligent, Salesforce, Higher Logic, and others.
 They integrate tightly with your CRM system and data management platform leveraging VR, AR, and other emerging technologies to support and engage customers.
-We like to think of these communities as a virtual gathering place for your customers, or a “digital hotel.”
+We like to think of these communities as a virtual gathering place for your customers, or a “digital customer community.”

 - Increase customer satisfaction and loyalty—Net Promoter Scores (NPS) of 75 are achievable.